zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/widgets/combobox.md

 {{% /alert %}}

 * **Multiple selection**
-    This setting is only applicable for comboboxes with multiple item selections.
+    This setting is only applicable for combo boxes with multiple item selections.

     * **Selected items sorting** – allows user to configure the sorting mechanism to display the selected items.
         * **Caption** - if selected, this settings displays selected items based on their captions, regardless of user's selected sequence.